-This results in an Expected Family Contribution (EFC).
-The EFC is included on the Student Aid Report (SAR), which is the response that the student will receive from after completing the Free Application for Federal Student Aid (FAFSA).
+This results in an Student Aid Index (SAI).
+The sai is included on the Student Aid Report (SAR), which is the response that the student will receive from after completing the Free Application for Federal Student Aid (FAFSA).
 Once the expected contribution from the student and family has been determined, the amount of eligibility for financial aid is derived by this simple formula:

-• Albizu University Cost of ATTENDANCE - EFC = Financial Need
+Albizu University Cost of ATTENDANCE - SAI = Financial Need